Xilinx/workflow-decoupling-docs/yocto-build.md

 4) `petalinux-image-minimal-versal-generic.cpio.gz.u-boot`

 # Building the Bootable Image (`BOOT.BIN`)

-By default. the build process does not currently automate building the final bootable image - namely, the `BOOT.BIN` file.
-This process can be automated separately using the open source [Bootgen](https://github.com/Xilinx/bootgen) tool or the documentation found in [UG1283 - Bootgen User Guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021_1/ug1283-bootgen-user-guide.pdf).

 If you would like to include the generation of the bootable image in the standard `bitbake` process, specify the `BIF_FILE_PATH` variable inside the `conf/local.conf` file.
 The `.BIF` file syntax is documented in [UG1283 - Bootgen User Guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021_1/ug1283-bootgen-user-guide.pdf) and must be provided manually.
 Then, `bitbake` can be run directly with the following command: